deadflowers/mediaswap/README.md

 So natural and intuitive your great grandfather could figure out remastering his Glenn Miller Orchestra records in 3 minutes.
 The shell extension is composed of wrapper scripts in your GTK system you interact with via normal menus plus some new dialogues and slider elements that extend functionality with a native feel.

 These components pass commands back to a master CLI app.
 That’s right, MediaSwap has a smart terminal mode.

-And yes you can absolutely use on your remote server with no desktop.
-Or even the console on your Android phone.
+And yes you can absolutely use on your remote server, with no desktop installed.

-shut up ray! 🤬
+Even the console on your Android phone.

+Stop it Ray! 🤬

-no joke i do it all the time 😂
+No joke I do it all the time 😂

 ---